 - Avoiding important conversations with your spouse.

-- Feeling distant from your partner and not sure how to feel close to your spouse again.
+- Feeling distant from your partner and not sure how to feel close again.

 - Feeling like the way you cope with your emotions and stress is harming your relationship.

-- Think the spark is gone, and your relationship is bogged down by day-to-day living and tasks.
+- Thinking the spark is gone and that your relationship is bogged down by day-to-day living and tasks.

-Love is not a mystery anymore and we now know how to improve marriages and what pitfalls lead to distress and dissolves the love bond.
+Love is not a mystery anymore, and we now know how to improve marriages and what pitfalls lead to distress and dissolve the love bond.

-After more than 26 years, I’ve found that a combination of emotionally focused work (EFT), coupled with our understanding of attachment theory and practical-based scientific techniques (Gottman Method) is the best way to create significant, lasting change in your relationship.
+After more than 30 years, I’ve found that a combination of emotionally focused work (EFT), coupled with our understanding of attachment theory and practical-based scientific techniques (Gottman Method), is the best way to create significant, lasting change in relationships.

-I am one of the few psychotherapists in the country with training in EFT and Gottman.
+I am one of the few psychotherapists in the country with certification in both EFT & Gottman.
+In EFT, I trained with Sue Johnson and the Gottman Method with John & Julie Gottman.
 Both are proven therapeutic approaches that help couples rekindle their love and deepen their bonds.
 With my training and experience, I can pick the right therapeutic strategy to help your relationship.

 With my training, both science and art, I can help you succeed at love.